polymorphic/tesla-model-y-checklist/README.md

 deposit the paperwork in a bin, and drive off.
 This allows you all the time you require to inspect the vehicle before deciding to accept the car or not.
 Do note that the express checkout is often staffed by temporary hires or other low-level staff as their only function is to shuffle the cars around and ensure the proper paperwork awaits you.
 Any problems that may arise they will simply ask you to schedule an appointment to come back in with the vehicle.
+Plan accordingly: do not pickup the vehicle at dusk and have to examine everything in darkness.

 This car is quite pricey.
 Make sure it is absolutely what you want before you accept delivery.
 With the recent push to "make the numbers,"
 Tesla is selling cars at a faster clip than they are staffing up at.
 Wait times to get any issues resolved "later" may be immense.